Ian-Blanshard/MP2-Word-Game/README.md

 This is achieved by:

- 1. logging into GitHub
+ 1. Logging into GitHub
- 2. navigating to the repository you would like to create a site for
+ 2. Navigating to the repository you would like to create a site for
- 3. at the top of the repository clicking the settings icon
+ 3. At the top of the repository clicking the settings icon
- 4. on the left hand side of the settings page click the pages section
+ 4. On the left hand side of the settings page click the pages section
- 5. under source click the dropdown and select master branch
+ 5. Under source click the dropdown and select master branch
- 6. once the page refreshes there will be a link to your site, click this
+ 6. Once the page refreshes there will be a link to your site, click this

 Detailed instructions on how to create a site on GitHub pages can be found [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)